Joseph W Craft III Foundation

 Getting on Their Radar

-• Build relationships with the Craft family: The foundation's major grants go to institutions where Joseph and Kelly Craft have personal connections, particularly their alma maters and organizations in their home regions of Kentucky and Oklahoma
+• Build relationships with the Craft family: The foundation's major grants go to institutions where Joseph and Kelly Craft have personal connections, particularly their alma maters and organisations in their home regions of Kentucky and Oklahoma

 • Focus on education: The majority of publicly visible grants support higher education institutions and educational initiatives in science, mathematics, and free enterprise